Techiral/VibeFlow/README.md

 -- ON CONFLICT (user_id) DO NOTHING;
 ```

-**Security Note:** Storing API keys directly in the database (`profiles.gemini_api_key`) is generally **not recommended for production environments** without proper security measures like encryption at rest or using a secrets management service (like HashiCorp Vault or cloud provider secrets managers).
+**Security Note:** Storing API keys directly in the database (`profiles.gemini_api_key`) is generally **not recommended for production environments** without proper security measures like encryption at rest or using a secrets management service.
 For this hackathon project, it's a simplification.